explodinglabs/iko/README.md

 simplify creating and performing migrations.
 For example, to create an `api` schema, you'd type `ply create_schema api`.

-Combine the commands into a [script](#scripting) to define many migrations, or an entire database structure, in one place.
+Combine the commands into a [script](#scripting) to generate many migrations at once.

 ## Installation